Kharkiv Zoo: History

 On October 24, 1941, German troops occupied Kharkiv, but they did not interfere with the work of the zoo.
-And when the situation at the front allowed the Germans to hope for victory, they even began to provide assistance for feeding the animals.
+And when the situation at the front allowed the Germans to hope for victory, they even began to provide assistance with feeding the animals.

 As of the end of June 1943, the zoo housed 28 specimens of predators, 32 specimens of ungulates, 11 monkeys, a large number of birds and many exotic fish.